Last updated: October 8, 2013

 - Drivers prohibited from using handheld devices in school crossing zones.

-- Dallas, San Antonio, Austin, Amarillo, Galveston, El Paso, Missouri City, the Canyon and Stephenville are among the Texas cities that have enacted local distracted driving laws.
+- Dallas, San Antonio, Austin, Amarillo, Galveston, El Paso, Corpus Christi, Missouri City, the Canyon and Stephenville are among the two dozen Texas cities that have enacted local distracted driving laws.

 New HandsFreeInfo feature: Distracted driving research page.

 House Bill 63: Would prohibit text messaging with handheld wireless communications devices.
 Entry of phone numbers and hands-free texting OK.
 Favorable report by Transportation Committee (6-1 vote) on March 5, following public hearing of Feb.
 26. Amended and approved by the House in a 98-47 vote taken April 17.
-Latest legislative action: Final House approval April 18 (97-45 vote).
+Final House approval April 18 (97-45 vote).
+Latest legislative action: “Left pending” in the Senate Transportation Committee as of May 24.
+Dead.
 (Craddick)

 HB 347: Would ban use of handheld wireless communications devices while driving through school crossing zones and on any school property.
 Public hearing Feb.
 26. Approved by the Transportation Committee in a unanimous vote of March 19.
 (Pitts)